pulibrary/tigerdata-app/docs/local_development.md

 ```
 docker stop mediaflux
 docker rm mediaflux
-docker rmi princeton_dev:23.08.25 (if you had this old version)
+docker rmi princeton_dev:latest  (or the version you had previously like mediaflux_dev:latest )
 ```

 ## Load the new Docker image